chiamp/skill-expression-game-analysis/README.md

 ### Notes and Observations
 You might notice that the random win rate for either player is not a constant value all the time (compared to the single-player blackjack experiment).
 This is because the opponent is an AI agent that has to learn over time an optimal strategy against the random strategy.

 In the single-player blackjack game, although the dealer is not considered a player, they implement a strategy as well (albeit a simple one), which is to hit until the sum of their hand reaches or exceeds 6, and then stay otherwise.
 We know from our previous experiment that the theoretical optimal win rate for the player against this type of dealer is 42.381%.
 Therefore the win rate of the dealer using this strategy against an optimal player is 57.619%.
-The win rate for this strategy is also on the graph for reference, represented by the brown dotted line.
+The win rate for this dealer-limit-6 strategy is also on the graph for reference, represented by the brown dotted line.

 We also see the optimal and random win rate of the player drop considerably in the two-player game compared to the one-player game.
 This isn't surprising as the dealer is expected to win a larger portion of the games since they can use the optimal strategy, which is strictly better than the one they used in the single-player game.

-It is interesting to see the skill score of the player actually go up despite the optimal and random player win rate going down in the two-player game compared to the single-player game.
+It is interesting to see the skill score of the player role actually go up despite the optimal and random player win rate going down in the two-player game compared to the single-player game.
 This is due to the fact that playing against the optimal dealer strategy reduces the random player win rate by a bigger factor than the optimal player win rate.
 As a consequence, a larger portion of the player's win rate is attributed to skill.

 ## Conclusion
 In this project, I present a method to calculate the skill score: a measurement that describes how much skill affects the outcome of a game, for every player role in the game.
 The method is as follows: